Grants

 Funding period: 2020-2025

-Synopsis: The purpose of this grant is to investigate the risk factors, characterize the novel synthetic opioids used, evaluate the optimal treatments and track regional trends in fentalog overdoses by using the ACMT ToxIC Registry network.
+Synopsis: The purpose of this grant is to investigate the risk factors, characterize the novel synthetic opioids used, evaluate the optimal treatments and track regional trends in fentalog overdoses by using the ACMT ToxIC network.

 Chief Investigators: Wax, Brent